 I think back to that first diagnosis often.
 When I do, I’m reminded of two amazing blessings that came out of it.

-2 — The incredible honor it is to carry forward her legacy, her love, and her example with Rooney and now ANOTHER daughter we’ll meet in just a few months.
+- The incredible honor it is to carry forward her legacy, her love, and her example with Rooney and Roxy

 Thank you for women: those who have taken on the role of mother in ways that extend far beyond biology and stretch beyond our homes, into our communities, and to the farthest corners of the world.
-May new life be breathed into each of these women today – may they feel your peace and protection as they continue to give of themselves, to sacrifice, to put the needs of others ahead of their own.
+May new life be breathed into each of these women today.
+May they feel your peace and protection as they continue to give of themselves, to sacrifice, putting the needs of others ahead of their own.
 May each woman be blessed, appreciated and acknowledged for her work, her heart, and her commitment to being Mama in whatever ways you’ve called her to be one.

 Have an awesome day!

-If you’re looking for more strategies + support in your motherhood journey and to develop the skills you need to lead your girl effectively, I want to invite you to be part of our mentorship program, Nurturing Her Unique Voice.
-Click here to learn more.
+If you’re looking for more strategies + support in your motherhood journey and to develop the skills you need to lead your girl effectively, don’t miss my free video series, 3 Keys to Unlocking Her True Potential.
+Click here to watch.